Strategic Credit Fund

 Does the Fund intend to hold its securitized investments to maturity?

 Yes, generally.
-However, the exact hold period for each investment will be assessed based on the investment’s own merits relative to market conditions.
+However, the exact hold period for each investment will be assessed based on its merits relative to market conditions.
 We will conduct hold vs. sell analyses when appropriate.
-If higher returns can be achieved by selling an investment at a premium over par value prior to maturity and those returns would be greater than could be achieved by holding to maturity and collecting additional interest payments, then a sale prior to maturity will be prudently considered.
+If higher returns can be achieved by selling an investment at a premium over par value before maturity and those returns would be greater than could be achieved by holding to maturity and collecting additional interest payments, then a sale before maturity will be prudently considered.

 How often do you re-value the investment?
 What is that process?

-The Fund’s NAV will be fair valued on a monthly basis.
-The fair values shall be determined as of the last day of each calendar month based on the fair value of the Fund’s assets, including cash, decreased by the fair value of all liabilities of the Fund, including contingent liabilities on an accrual basis, valued in accordance with widely accepted valuation methodologies.
+The Fund’s NAV will be fair valued every month.
+The fair values shall be determined as of the last day of each calendar month based on the fair value of the Fund’s assets, including cash, decreased by the fair value of all liabilities of the Fund, including contingent liabilities on an accrual basis, valued following widely accepted valuation methodologies.

 Tax Considerations